These 10 great bench press benefits are why the bench is one of the most popular exercises in the gym.

 Skinny To Muscular Weightlifting Transformation

-Bench Press Benefits – Final Thoughts
+Bench Press Benefits – Wrapping Up

 Whether you are a bodybuilder, powerlifter, strength competitor, or just a fitness enthusiast, the bench press should be a staple of your upper body training.

-It’s one of the best exercises for developing muscle size and strength, and it also a great measure of performance.
+It’s one of the best exercises for developing muscle size and strength, and it is also a great measure of performance.

 If barbell bench presses hurt your shoulders, try using dumbbells instead.